Begeex/BigMuff/README.md

 ### PCB

 The PCB was designed using KiCad software and can be seen below as a 3D render.
-It's designed to fit in a 1590B enclosure.
+It's designed to fit in a 1590B enclosure and is 55 mm x 71 mm in size.
 Through hole components were selected for easier assembly at home.

 The KiCad and Gerber files are available in this repository.